 Darryl graduated from the University of Toronto in with a Master’s degree in Physical Therapy.
 He later completed a Master’s in Clinical Science at Western University and became a fellow of the Canadian Academy of Manipulative Physical Therapists.
 He is currently the Director of Quality, Risk, Patient Experience and Therapy Services at the Brant Community Health System.
 He is a consultant for orthopaedic and neurosurgeons and has a special interest in hip and spine.
 He has co-authored multiple publications, a text book and has presented at over 50 conferences and courses throughout Canada and Internationally.
 Darryl is the professor of the Business and Entrepreneurship in Physical Therapy course at Western University.
 He also lectures at McMaster University, University of Toronto and Queen’s University on business and practice management topics.
 He is the founder of Mentorship Bootcamp, a program offering business training and career coaching to clinicians.
 You can learn more about Darryl at YardleyPT.ca

 Haley graduated from Western University receiving her Masters of Physical Therapy, as well as a Bachelor of Arts Degree in Kinesiology (Honors Specialization).
 Growing up in Ancaster, Haley played competitive basketball for 12 years and elite soccer for 5 years before entering university, where she continued to play sports recreationally.
 She understands the impact an injury can have on elite athletes and how it can impede performance.
-Haley is dedicated to building fundamental relationships with her patients to create individualized treatment plans for best care, and values strong communication to help understand patient needs and concerns.
-Haley utilizes a variety of treatment techniques, such as hands-on manual therapy, patient education, acupuncture and exercise prescription, to help her patients maximize their overall function and attain personal goals.
+Haley creates individualized treatment plans for best care, and she values strong communication to help understand patient needs and concerns.
+She utilizes a variety of treatment techniques, such as hands-on manual therapy, patient education, acupuncture and exercise prescription, to help her patients attain their goals.
 She encourages patients to take a role in optimizing their overall health and wellbeing, by emphasizing the importance of maintaining an active lifestyle and providing strategies to help prevent injury recurrence.
 Haley also has training in pelvic health physiotherapy and is excited to work in this area of practice and continue to expand her skills and knowledge.
 In her spare time, Haley enjoys outdoor hikes, exploring new food places with friends, playing sports, and travelling overseas.

 Born in Toronto, and has lived most of his life in the Hamilton Region.
 Dr. Cenic completed a BSc in Medical Physics at McMaster University, a MSc in Medical BioPhysics at University of Western Ontario, and his Medical School (MD) at McMaster University in 2002.
 He did his Neurosurgery Residency Training at McMaster University in 2009 and completed his Spine Surgery Fellowship at the University of Calgary in 2009.
 He also did a Peripheral Nerve Fellowship at the University of Calgary in 2010.
 He is currently at the Hamilton General Hospital as a Neurosurgeon/Spine Surgeon Clinical practice focuses on Spinal Disorders / Injuries / Disease in adults Surgical Procedures: Cervical, thoracic and lumbar-sacral decompression, instrumentation and fusions.